hclbaur/sdt-core/docs/SPECIFICATION.md

 <code><i>date-time</i> sdt:dateTime-to-timezone( <i>date-time</i>, <i>time-zone</i> )</code>

-Creates a date-time from the given date-time and time zone or offset.
+Creates a date-time adjusted to the supplied time zone or offset.
 If a local date-time is supplied, the result will be a zoned date-time in the requested time zone.
 Otherwise, the supplied date-time will be translated to the given time zone (while the absolute time stays the same).
 If appropriate, daylight savings will be accounted for.

 Examples: